Oussama1403/PacketSender/README.md

-# BS-PacketSender
+# PacketSender

-BS-PacketSender is a PyQt5 program that generates a lot of network packets and flood a network with so much traffic that it cannot operate or communicate as it normally.
+PacketSender is a PyQt5 program that generates a lot of network packets and flood a network with so much traffic that it cannot operate or communicate as it normally.

 ## Usage